klyxmaster/guidereaderlite/README.md

 ---

 ## Disclaimer
+This addon is still a work in progress and still avery active.
+I decided it was time to put it up as I felt there is enough functionality for other people to test it.
 This addon is built for educational and nostalgic use on **WotLK 3.3.5a private servers**.
+Do not expect much from the included guides.
+They are for testing purposes and are a mash-up of various guides to use as testing the addon.
 It is **not affiliated with Blizzard Entertainment** and currently **not designed for retail WoW**.

 ---